BBai-Tips/bbai/README.md

 bbai is continuously evolving.
 Future plans include:

-- Enhanced RAG and embedding capabilities for even better project understanding
+- Implementation of RAG and embedding capabilities for enhanced project understanding
+- Integration of `ctags` and embeddings for comprehensive project visibility
 - Browser-based interface for increased accessibility
 - Support for additional LLM providers
 - Expanded tool ecosystem for more specialized tasks